 All descriptions and illustrations and particulars of weights and dimensions issued by the Company in catalogues, price lists, advertising matter and forwarding specifications are by way of general descriptions and approximate only, and shall not form part of any contract or give rise to any liability on the part of the Company.
 It is the policy of the Company to endeavour to develop and improve its products, and accordingly the Company reserves the right to change all specifications without prior notification or public announcement pursuant to such policy.
 Provided that nothing in this Clause shall oblige the Purchaser to accept goods which do not reasonably comply with the contract.

 b)For the LED light source, a failure is only deemed to have occurred where the light output is reduced below L70.
 Failure mode is defined either when a complete LED light engine fails or when 10% of the individual LED diodes within the complete light engine of the luminaire have failed.
 The warranty period will only apply if the faulty goods are returned to the Company for repair or replaced at the Company’s complete discretion.

-d)For batteries in emergency lighting (LED and non-LED), the warranty conditions as in clause 16 a) shall be twelve calendar months, but the warranty shall be excluded in its entirety if the batteries have been installed, commissioned and operated in any way other than in accordance with the battery manufacturer’s recommendations.
+d)For batteries in emergency lighting (LED and non-LED), unless otherwise stated, the warranty conditions as in clause 16 a) shall be twelve calendar months, but the warranty shall be excluded in its entirety if the batteries have been installed, commissioned and operated in any way other than in accordance with the battery manufacturer’s recommendations.
 The Company reserves the right to request sight of the maintenance and test records of the emergency lighting installation in the event of a warranty claim.

 f)The Warranty given in this Clause is subject to the following provisos, namely: